nickbstudy/notes/C#/Regex.md

 #### Subexpressions

 Defined within a grouping construct, and used to extract substrings for separate processing or grouping subexpressions to apply a quantifier.
 They may be capturing (for later use) or non-capturing (just for quantification).
+They can be named by including a name in `<>` at the start, e.g. `(?<name>)` and the name can be reused to keep items within a group.

 Subexpressions are defined within `(subex goes here)` or to make non-capturing `(?:subex goes here) `